Soe Min Wimala Dewi

 Soe Min Wimala Dewi (စိုးမင်း ဝိမလ ဒေဝီ, /my/) was a queen consort of King Binnya Ran I of Hanthawaddy.
 Soe Min was of Ava royalty, and was given to Binnya Ran in a marriage of state in 1431.
 Her title at Pegu was Thiri Pawara Maha Dhamma Yaza Dewi (Siripavaramahādhammarājadevī).
 She was the mother of King Leik Munhtaw of Hanthawaddy.

 Ancestry

 Soe Min was born to Saw Min Pu and Gov. Thinkhaya of Pagan (Bagan).
-She was a half cousin as well as niece of King Minkhaung I of Ava although she was about four decades younger.
+She was a half cousin as well as niece of King Minkhaung I of Ava (Note: Hmannan (Hmannan Vol. 2 2003: 82) says Thinkhaya of Pagan was the youngest paternal uncle of King Minkhaung I. But Thinkhaya could not have been a full paternal uncle since Minkhaung's father Swa Saw Ke did not have any full younger brothers.
+It means Thinkhaya was born to a junior wife of Min Shin Saw of Thayet.
+Moreover (Hmannan Vol. 2 2003: 74) says she was also a niece of Minkhaung I.) although she was about four decades younger.
 Her eldest sibling Saw Shwe Khet was viceroy of Prome (Pyay).
 Her younger sister Atula Thiri Maha Yaza Dewi was the chief queen of King Narapati I of Ava.